irdest/irdest/docs/developer/src/technical/rpc-layer/index.md

 # irdest rpc-layer

 Because irdest aims to be an extensible architecture, the core of how services (apps) interact with each other is an RPC (remote procedure call) layer.
-This means that each service could be running in a different process, and communicate with the core (the rpc-broker, and irdest-core instance) via sockets.
+This means that each service could be running in a different process, and communicate with the core (the rpc-broker, and libirdest instance) via sockets.

 In actuality the main irdest services are all bundled into a single binary (`irdest-hubd`) that communicate in memory to be more efficient.
 But this doesn't have to be the case for others.

 This page outlines some of the core concepts of the RPC layer, while sub-pages go into more technical details, if you are interested in